Sam-Varghese/Notes/Networking/Networking_Notes.md

 * Network Security is any activity designed to protect the usability and integrity of your network and data.
 * It includes both Hardware and SOftware Technologies.
+* Effective network security manages access to the network.
+It targets a variety of threats and stops them from entering or spreading on your network.
+* It includes measures to make